Acquiring a DMX add-on license

 Setting up DMX add-on settings

-When you have the license purchased, you will see a green tick under the relevant column.
 You will then be able to edit the DMX configuration for that license.
 You will have to first enable the DMX configuration by checking the first checkbox.
 From there you can then configure the subsequent configurations.

 sACN